Magnetic Order Driven Ultrafast Phase Transition in NdNiO$_3$: Introduction

-The perovskite nickelate NdNiO$_3$ is a prototypical system with coupled order parameters, exhibiting concomitant charge and magnetic order associated with an IMT (Refs.\ \onlinecite{Freeland:2015iw,Middey:2016jc,Catalano:2018kc} and references therein).
+In this article, we focus on the perovskite nickelate NdNiO$_3$ as a prototypical system with coupled order parameters, exhibiting concomitant charge and magnetic order associated with an IMT (Refs.\ \onlinecite{Freeland:2015iw,Middey:2016jc,Catalano:2018kc} and references therein).
 Charge order is associated with an orthorhombic to monoclinic structural transition involving two NiO$_6$ sites in the monoclinic phase, which are referred to as short-bond (SB) and long-bond (LB) (see Fig.\ \ref{Fig1}A ).
-The magnetic order is E$^\prime$-type antiferromagnetic (AFM) with a 4$\times$4$\times$4 pseudocubic unit cell (2$\times$1$\times$2 monoclinic unit cell) with large planes of ferromagnetically aligned LB ($S=1$) and small SB ($S=0$) Ni sites arranged in an $\cdots\uparrow\cdot\ 0\ \cdot\downarrow\cdot\ 0\ \cdots$ pattern as shown in Fig.\ \ref{Fig1}B \cite{GarciaMunoz:1992dj,RodriguezCarvajal:1998dy, Scagnoli:2006ja}.
+The magnetic order is E$^\prime$-type antiferromagnetic (AFM) with a 4$\times$4$\times$4 pseudocubic unit cell (2$\times$1$\times$2 monoclinic unit cell) with large planes of ferromagnetically aligned LB ($S=1$) and small SB ($S=0$) Ni sites arranged in an $\cdots\uparrow\cdot\ 0\ \cdot\downarrow\cdot\ 0\ \cdots$ pattern, part of which is shown in CO unit cell in Fig.\ \ref{Fig1}A \cite{GarciaMunoz:1992dj,RodriguezCarvajal:1998dy, Scagnoli:2006ja}.
 Although the nominal ionic ground-state is Ni$^{3+}$ in a low spin 3d$^7$ configuration ($t_{2g}^6e_g^1$), theory strongly supports a state that is $3d^8\underline{L}$ where $\underline{L}$ denotes a ligand hole on the oxygen site.
 In this scenario, the charge ordered phase corresponds to alternating $3d^8$\,LB and $3d^8\underline{L}^2$\,SB sites \cite{Mizokawa:2000wq,Mazin:2007jx,Lee:2011eg,Park:2012hg,Johnston:2014ca,Subedi:2015en,Varignon:2017is,Haule:2017ft}.
-For \NNO\ the question arises of how the cooperation between magnetism and charge order drives the IMT?
-Theory suggests that the magnetic order is the main driver and supports the CO phase \cite{Park:2012hg,Varignon:2017is,Mercy:2017il}, but this has been difficult to show directly on the experimental side and motivates our time domain studies.
+For \NNO, theory suggests that the magnetic order could contribute to the stability of the CO phase \cite{Park:2012hg,Varignon:2017is,Mercy:2017il}, but this has been difficult to verify experimentally and motivates our time domain studies.